Vaginal Laser Therapy

 Who is suitable for this treatment?

 I offer vaginal laser therapy to carefully selected patients who have symptoms of atrophy and dyspareunia.
 There is limited evidence for its application in incontinence or prolapse.
-I am able to offer laser treatment at Knox Private Hospital and Frances Perry House.
+I am able to offer laser treatment at Knox Private Hospital.
 More information can be obtained from my rooms regarding the treatment.